Accessibility Statement

 Ragamuffin - most affectionate cat breeds

 These are gentle, affectionate kitties that want to be in your arms, on your lap, and by your side—wherever you’ll have them.
-They will warm up to new people and other members of your family, not really finding just one person to attach to.
+They will warm up to new people and other family members, not really finding just one person to attach to.
 If someone gives your Ragamuffin attention, they will happily take it (or demand it).

 Birman